Linaro/website/_posts/2019/03/2019-03-21-linaro-arm-marvell-to-host-the-arm-on-arm-summit-for-developers-at-linaro-connect.md

 The event will kick-off with keynotes from Packet and Socionext, followed by sessions on Arm Neoverse, SUSE, machine learning (ML) for Arm on Arm, and more.

-View the complete schedule[here](https://connect.linaro.org/schedule/) and register for the event[here](https://connect.linaro.org/register/).
+View the complete schedule [here](https://connect.linaro.org/schedule/) and register for the event [here](https://connect.linaro.org/register/).

 ### About Linaro Connect

 Every six months, over 300 of the world's leading open source engineers working on Arm get together for a full week of engineering sessions and hacking at Linaro Connect.
 For those working on open source software for Arm platforms, Linaro Connect is the place to be to understand the latest developments and work directly with the most active engineers and maintainers in the ecosystem.
-For more information, go to[connect.linaro.org](https://connect.linaro.org/) where you can watch a quick introduction video.
+For more information, go to [connect.linaro.org](https://connect.linaro.org/) where you can watch a quick introduction video.

 ### About Linaro

 Linaro leads collaboration in the Arm ecosystem and helps companies work with the latest open source technology.
 The company has over 300 engineers working on more than 70 open source projects, developing and optimizing software and tools, ensuring smooth product roll outs, and reducing maintenance costs.
 Work happens across segments including datacenter & cloud, edge & fog, IoT & embedded, consumer, machine intelligence, telecom & networking, autonomous vehicles, and high performance computing.
 Linaro is distribution neutral: it wants to provide the best software foundations to everyone by working upstream, and to reduce non-differentiating and costly low-level fragmentation.
 The effectiveness of the Linaro approach has been demonstrated by Linaro’s growing membership, and by Linaro consistently being listed as one of the top five company contributors, worldwide, to Linux kernels since 3.10.

 To ensure commercial quality software, Linaro’s work includes comprehensive test and validation on member hardware platforms.
 The full scope of Linaro engineering work is open to all online.
-To find out more, please visit https://www.linaro.org and https://www.96Boards.org.
+To find out more, please visit [https://www.linaro.org](https://www.linaro.org) and [https://www.96Boards.org](https://www.96Boards.org).

 ### About Arm